Yogesh070/Solved-Question-Set/DSA/2018-Spring.md

 ### 3.Static vs dynamic list

-Data structure is a way of storing and organising data efficiently such that the required operations on them can be performed be efficient with respect to time as well as memory.
-Data structure is a way of storing and organising data efficiently such that the required operations on them can be performed be efficient with respect to time as well as memory.
+Static Data structure has fixed memory size whereas in Dynamic Data Structure, the size can be randomly updated during run time which may be considered efficient with respect to memory complexity of the code.
+Static Data Structure provides more easier access to elements with respect to dynamic data structure.
+Unlike static data structures, dynamic data structures are flexible.